How schools can get value for money, avoid fees and find local agencies who complete thorough background and safeguarding checks.

 - check if you’re paying a fair price with your current agency

-We cannot add new suppliers to our deal at this time.
+We cannot add new suppliers to the deal at this time.

 Workers you’ve already found and want to hire

-If you already have a worker you want to hire who is not signed up to an agency, and don’t want to conduct the safeguarding checks or manage the payroll, you can nominate the worker to an agency to do this.
+If you already have a worker you want to hire who is not signed up to an agency, and you do not want to conduct the safeguarding checks or manage the payroll, you can nominate the worker to an agency to do this.

 These are called ‘nominated workers’.